pot8os/Kotlin-Espresso-sample/README.md

 All codes are written in Kotlin.

-## You can learn from this repo:
+## What you can learn from this repo

 - How to implement UI tests using Espresso and logic tests using JUnit4
 - Fundamental Kotlin language
+- We can implement caluclator [less than 100 line codes](https://github.com/pot8os/Kotlin-Espresso-sample/blob/master/app/src/main/kotlin/net/pot8os/kotlintestsample/MainActivity.kt) using RxJava!

-## Used version
+## Library version

 - Kotlin: 1.0.3
 - Espresso: 2.2.2 (espresso-core)

 ## An app as a test target

-A simple calculator
+Super very simple calculator.. :)

 <img src="screen.png" width="384">

 ## Do tests

 Note: You have to connect a device as test target in advance.
-Both of simulator and real are good.
+Both of simulator and real one are good.

 ### Using Android Studio